10 Ways IoT Edge Computing Can Transform Business in the Digital Age

 One of the latest trends in the construction industry is a shift toward connected buildings.

-Here, occupancy sensors can detect the presence of occupants, allowing for optimized energy usage by automatically adjusting lighting and HVAC systems.
+In these smart buildings, occupancy sensors can detect the presence of occupants, allowing for optimized energy usage by automatically adjusting lighting and HVAC systems.
 Smart thermostats use IoT technology to learn user preferences and adjust temperature settings accordingly.

 Finally, IoT-enabled surveillance cameras provide real-time video feeds and alerts for enhanced security and remote monitoring.

-IoT devices in practice: Security monitoring in a manufacturing facility via distributed security cameras.
+IoT devices in practice: Security monitoring in a manufacturing facility via distributed security cameras

 4. Supply Chain Management